Skip to Content

 Step 5.
 Transfer the batter to an ungreased 10-inch tube pan (angel food cake pan) and spread it evenly in the pan.
 Tap the pan on the counter (gently) a few times to release any large air pockets.
 Bake in the lower third of the oven for 45 minutes or until the cake is golden brown and the top springs back when gently pressed.
 Using a cake tester is not recommended for angel food cakes.

 Step 6.
-When done, remove the cake from the pan and invert the pan onto a metal rack if your angel food cake pan has feet.
+When done, remove the cake from the oven and invert the pan onto a metal rack if your angel food cake pan has feet.
 If not, invert the pan onto a glass bottle or prop up on small heat proof containers, such as these condiment cups.
 Let the cake cool, upside-down, in the pan for at least 2 hours or until completely cool.
 Once cool, use a thin spatula (I use an offset spatula,) to loosen the cake from the pan and turn the cake onto a cake plate.

 a piece of gluten free angel food cake on a white plate garnished with whipped cream and fresh berries